puppetlabs/puppetlabs-splunk_hec/README.md

 4. Run `puppet plugin download` on your Puppet Master to sync the new

+(Step 5 and 6 are for testing/troubleshooting your configuration settings.
+Otherwise you can skip to step 7)

 5. Create a `/etc/puppetlabs/puppet/splunk_hec.yaml` (see examples directory for one) adding your Splunk Server & Token from step 1
   - You can add 'timeout' as an optional parameter, default value is 2 for both open and read sessions, so take value x2 for real world use
   - The same is true for port, defaults to 8088 if none provided